John Brown's raid on Harpers Ferry

 John Brown's raid on Harpers Ferry was an effort by abolitionist John Brown, from October 16 to 18, 1859, to initiate a slave revolt in Southern states by taking over the United States arsenal at Harpers Ferry, Virginia (since 1863, West Virginia).
-It has been called the dress rehearsal for, or tragic prelude to, the Civil War.
+It has been called the "dress rehearsal" for the American Civil War.

 Brown's party of 22 was defeated by a company of U.S. Marines, led by First Lieutenant Israel Greene.
 Ten of the raiders were killed during the raid, seven were tried and executed afterwards, and five escaped.
-Several of those present at the raid would later be involved in the Civil War: Colonel Robert E. Lee was in overall command of the operation to retake the arsenal.
+Several of those present at the raid would later be prominent figures in the Civil War: Colonel Robert E. Lee was in overall command of the operation to retake the arsenal.
 Stonewall Jackson and Jeb Stuart were among the troops guarding the arrested Brown, and John Wilkes Booth was a spectator at Brown's execution.
-Walt Whitman projected his poetic I as a silent spectator in his poem "Year of Meteors," although he was not actually present.
 John Brown had originally asked Harriet Tubman and Frederick Douglass, both of whom he had met in his transformative years as an abolitionist in Springfield, Massachusetts, to join him in his raid, but Tubman was prevented by illness and Douglass declined, as he believed Brown's plan was suicidal.

-The raid caused more excitement in the United States than had been seen in many years.
-It was extensively covered in the press nationwide—it was the first such national crisis to be publicized using the new electrical telegraph.
+The raid was extensively covered in the press nationwide—it was the first such national crisis to be publicized using the new electrical telegraph.
 Reporters were on the first train leaving for Harpers Ferry after news of the raid was received, at 4 p.m. on Monday, October 17.
 It carried Maryland militia, and parked on the Maryland side of the Harpers Ferry bridge, just 3 mi east of the town (at the hamlet of Sandy Hook, Maryland).
-As there were few official messages to send or receive, the telegraph carried on the next train, connected to the cut telegraph wires, was "given up to reporters", who "are in force strong as military".
+As there were few official messages to send or receive, the telegraph itself was carried on the next train, connected to the telegraph wires that had been cut at the start of the raid, and was "given up to reporters" who "are in force strong as military".
 By Tuesday morning the telegraph line had been repaired, and there were reporters from The New York Times "and other distant papers".

+Brown's raid caused much excitement and anxiety throughout the United States, with the South seeing it as a threat to slavery and thus their way of life, and some in the North perceiving it as a bold abolitionist action.
+At first it was generally viewed as madness, the work of a fanatic.
+It was Brown's words and letters after the raid and at his trial – Virginia v.
+John Brown – aided by the writings of supporters, including Henry David Thoreau, that turned him into a hero and icon for the Union.

+Etymology

 The label "raid" was not used at the time.
 A month after the attack, a Baltimore newspaper listed 26 terms used, including "insurrection", "rebellion", "treason", and "crusade".
 "Raid" was not among them.

-Brown's raid was at first viewed as madness, the work of a fanatic.
-It was his words and letters after the raid and at his trial, Virginia v.
-John Brown, aided by the writings of supporters including Henry David Thoreau, that turned him into a hero and icon for the Union.